cucapra/capra-public/src/index.md

 ## Search-Based Compilation for Digital Signal Processing

 Digital signal processors (DSPs) are ubiquitous and energy efficient, but making them fast requires an expert programmer.
 The difficulty stems from their complex vector instruction sets and simple, in-order pipelines.
 To get the best results, programmers must carefully pack and move data in vector registers to enable compact execution.
-[Diospyros][diospyros] uses sketch-based program synthesis to automatically discover efficient vector packing schemes.
+[Diospyros][diospyros] uses equality saturation to automatically discover efficient vector packing schemes.

 [diospyros]: https://github.com/cucapra/diospyros